harumuki/thorsten-hans.com/_posts/2015-05-07-setting-up-iterm2-with-oh-my-zsh-and-powerline-on-osx.md

 *iTerm -> preferences -> profiles -> text*

-I’ve chosen 11pt as font-size for my setup, so apply PowerLine for **Regular Font** and **Non-ASCII Font** by clicking each *Change Font* button and select the PowerLine font.
+I've chosen 11pt as font-size for my setup, so apply PowerLine for **Regular Font** and **Non-ASCII Font** by clicking each *Change Font* button and select the PowerLine font.

 ### More Power with Plugins

 *OH-MY-ZSH* ships with support for plugins.
 Their documentation on GitHub is listing which plugins were currently part of the release.
 By default, those plugins were not enabled.
-To enable them, you’ve to list them inside of your `.zshrc` File.
+To enable them, you've to list them inside of your `.zshrc` File.
 I use only a few plugins to keep things simple.

 Open your `.zshrc` file and look for `plugins=()`, once you find that line, list all plugins you want to use within the braces as shown here: `plugins=(git bower sublime brew history node npm sudo web-search)`.

 Plugins can either extend the  *auto-completion tab*, create new key bindings or create new aliases within your terminal.
 So take a minute and read through the descriptions of those plugins before enabling them.
-It’s worth reading the description for each plugin, because you may end up with being even more productive.
+It's worth reading the description for each plugin, because you may end up with being even more productive.

-## That’s it for iTerm, but ...
+## That's it for iTerm, but ...

-Now you’ve installed and configured a good starting point.
+Now you've installed and configured a good starting point.
 However, you should not stop here.
-I’ve written another article on how to setup NVM on your system to switch and maintain multiple Node.JS installations easily.
+I've written another article on how to setup NVM on your system to switch and maintain multiple Node.JS installations easily.
 [Go and read the article now!]({% post_url 2015-02-23-managing-node-js-and-io-js-with-nvm %})